Marketing And Sales Glossary: Terms to Know

 A website that changes based on the device the consumer uses.
-Mobile, laptop, and desktop devices offer different views of a website, and responsive design accommodate for each view, without having to build separate websites for each one.
+Mobile, laptop, and desktop devices offer different views of a website, and responsive design accommodates each view without having to build separate websites for each one.

 Return On Investment (ROI)

-A prospect or lead generated from someone who is already a customer.
+A prospect or lead that is generated from someone who is already a customer.